KhohZongEu/KhohZongEu/README.md

 # Hi there 👋
 ## Skills
-- Programming: Arduino, C, Javascript
+- Programming: Arduino, basic C, basic Javascript
 - 3d modelling: Fusion 360
 - Hardware: Arduinos, basic electronics, 3d printing

+## On Going
+- Slot machine in C

 ## Planned things to do
 - Update all current repositories
 - Create a file sorter in C

 <!--